SAFE-Stack/docs/docs/template-azure-registration.md

 ![](img/deploy-appservice-2.png)

 ### Creating an App Registration
-You'll now need to create an "App Registration" in your Azure Active Directory.
+You now need to create an "App Registration" in your Azure Active Directory.
 This registration allows you to deploy an entire environment directly into Azure, complete with the deployed application, directly from a FAKE script.

 1. Navigate to the **Azure Active Directory** blade in the Portal.
 1. Select **App registrations** from the menu in the blade.